owzzz/html5_bootstrap/README.md

 ####Introduction

 Setting up Grunt tooling at the start of projects can be tedious and time consuming.
 After doing it for the millionth time I decided to create a base HTML5 bootstrap to roll projects.
-It's not too opinionated.
-But it does make a few decisions which you might want to think about before using this bootstrap.

-1. It uses Neat and Bourbon for SASS
-2. Modernizr is included out of the box

 #### Features